Desperate search for survivors in Cuba hotel blast; 27 dead | Health

 A 300-student school next to the hotel was evacuated.

-The emblematic hotel had a stunning view of Cuba's centre, including the domed Capitol building about 110 yards (100 m) away.
+The emblematic hotel had a stunning view of Cuba's center, including the domed Capitol building about 110 yards (100 meters) away.
 The Capitol suffered broken glass and damaged masonry from the explosion.

 The hotel was renovated in 2005 as part of the Cuban government's revival of Old Havana and is owned by the Cuban military's tourism business arm, Grupo de Turismo Gaviota SA.
 The company said it was investigating the cause of the blast and did not respond to an email from the AP seeking more details about the hotel and the renovation it was undergoing.